ghc/ghc/docs/users_guide/using-warnings.rst

 .. ghc-flag:: -Wderiving-defaults
-    :shortdesc: warn about default deriving when using both DeriveAnyClass and GeneralizedNewtypeDeriving
+    :shortdesc: warn about default deriving when using both :extension:`DeriveAnyClass` and :extension:`GeneralizedNewtypeDeriving`
     :type: dynamic
     :reverse: -Wno-deriving-defaults
     :category:

     :since: 8.10

-    Causes a warning when both :ref:`DeriveAnyClass` and :ref:`GeneralizedNewtypeDeriving` are enabled and no explicit
+    Causes a warning when both :extension:`DeriveAnyClass` and :extension:`GeneralizedNewtypeDeriving` are enabled and no explicit
     deriving strategy is in use.
 For example, this would result a
     warning: ::